infolab-kaist/KiteProject/README.md

 4.  **Grade and Compete**: Check your scores and rankings on KiteBoard and win awards.

 > [!IMPORTANT]
 > To submit your work, first commit all intended changes to the `master` branch, then run `./scripts/submit.sh`.
-This script force-pushes `master` to the `submit` branch and triggers submission to the judge server.
+This script runs `git push origin master:submit --force`, which force-pushes your local `master` branch to the remote `submit` branch, triggering submission to the judge server.
 For example:
 > ```bash
 > git config --global user.name "Your Name"
 > git config --global user.email "you@example.com"